slbailey/retrowaves/ARCHITECTURE_TOWER.md

 Fallback is internal to Tower and requires no Station participation.

+**Fallback Source Priority Order:**

+Tower selects the fallback source using the following priority order (highest to lowest):

+1. **MP3/WAV File** (if `TOWER_SILENCE_MP3_PATH` is configured and exists):
+   - If the file is a WAV file (`.wav` extension), Tower uses it as a file source
+   - If the file is an MP3 or other format, Tower falls through to tone generator (FileSource only handles WAV files)
+   - Note: To use MP3 files as fallback, they must be converted to WAV first, or MP3 support must be added to FileSource

+2. **Tone Generator** (default):
+   - Generates continuous PCM tone (e.g., 440 Hz sine wave)
+   - Used when no file is configured, or when file source initialization fails
+   - Configured via `TOWER_DEFAULT_SOURCE=tone` (default)

+3. **Silence** (fallback if tone generation fails):
+   - Produces continuous PCM zeros (silence)
+   - Used only if tone generator initialization fails
+   - Ensures Tower always has a valid source, even if tone generation encounters errors

 ### 4.3 Input Selection Logic

 At each audio tick (~21.3 ms intervals):